Blue Sky with a White Sun: Taiwanese period

 Since the ROC government moved to Taiwan and especially in the years since the end of martial law the KMT flag has lost some of its prominence.
 However, it is still frequently seen on KMT party buildings, in political rallies and other meetings of KMT and the pan-blue coalition.

 The flag and the symbol made news during the ROC legislative elections of 2004, when President Chen Shui-bian suggested that the Kuomintang's flag and party emblem violated the ROC's National Emblem Law for being too similar to the national emblem of the Republic of China.
 Chen stated that the law forbids the ROC's emblem and flag from being used by non-governmental organizations and warned that the KMT would have three months to change its flag and emblem if his Democratic Progressive Party won a majority of seats in the legislature.
 The KMT responded by asking the government to change the national emblem, saying the KMT emblem existed first.
 However, the pan-green coalition failed to win a majority, and Chen took no action for the remainder of his presidency.

 On 29 January 2021, the Legislative Yuan passed a resolution proposed by the New Power Party on 29 January instructing the Ministry of the Interior (MOI) to look into ways of addressing the issue of the similarity between the national emblem, in use since 1928 for all of China, and the KMT party flag.
 The MOI responded that through their analysis of the current situation, the change "should not be taken lightly," though suggesting that symbols of political parties could be changed.

 The KMT (sides) and ROC (center) flags displayed at a party building in Kaohsiung.

-The Taiwan Railway Administration also used KMT emblem as its logo from 1945 to 1950.
+The Taiwan Railways Administration also used KMT emblem as its logo from 1945 to 1950.